 You know that feeling of invincibility you get after running six miles in the blazing Texas heat or increasing your weight on the squat rack?
-Well, that’s the feeling I had throughout most of the past two years.
+Well, that’s the feeling I had a few years ago.
 From 2015-2016, I was extremely focused on my diet, I was beginning to see definition and muscle growth on my body, and I felt like I could conquer any new challenge.
 I was juggling a lot back then: strength workouts, training for the MS 150 and a half marathon, teaching at JoyRide, and working at my full time job.
 I was functioning on about six hours of sleep per night, and my body was holding up like a champ----or so I thought!

 In October of 2016 I participated in my 6th MS150, and I realized something was “off.”
 I felt fine during the ride itself, but when it was over I felt like my body was breaking down-- preparing to crash.
 I felt light-headed, I was nauseated, and I had a headache that lasted about 12 hours.
 All I wanted to do was sleep.
 The next morning, however, I felt normal again so I assumed I was suffering from exhaustion or maybe even dehydration.
 Even when I had the same experience following a half marathon two months later, I pushed it aside and kept moving forward.